Dolphi2/wp-replace-name/README.md

 ```

 It will find the current name of the WordPress web site, and ask you for the new name.
-It will then search and replace the name in WordPress database (all tables in the database) and then
+It will then search and replace the name in WordPress database (all tables in the
-in the files. (only files with extension *.css, *.php.
-You can edit the script to add more extensions.
+database) and then in the files.
+(It replaces only in files with extension *.css,
+*.php.
+You can edit the script to add more extensions).